 The action is the intricate system of levers, springs, and hammers connected to the keyboard.
 The complex system that causes a hammer to strike a string when you press a key is called the piano’s Action.
 When a piano leaves the factory, each of its parts is adjusted to a tolerance of a few thousandths of an inch.
 This process is called Action Regulation.
 Because the wood and felt parts of the action may change dimension due to humidity and wear, the action must be serviced occasionally to maintain its responsive qualities.

-If the service you are looking for is not listed, that doesn’t mean I don’t do it!
+If the service you are looking for is not listed, that doesn’t mean we don’t do it!

-Feel free to Contact Me with your questions.
+Feel free to Contact us with your questions.

 Call or text: 616-302-3022